stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 ![marocchino RAT Cell diagram](/content/2019/marocchino-ratcell.png)

-The RAT table is made of 32 `rat_cell` modules;  1 cell per register.
+The RAT table is made of 32 `rat_cell` modules;  one cell per register.
 The register which the cell is allocated to is stored within `GPR_ADR` in the rat cell.

 ![marocchino RAT diagram](/content/2019/marocchino-rat.png)